 - Firewall/Antivirus – These eat RS232-over-Ethernet traffic for breakfast.
 Try disabling for a minute to test.

-If you want a step-by-step (plus common headaches), check out this awesome guide I stumbled on, it saved me HOURS: Bridge RS232 devices to your Ethernet network.
+If you want a step-by-step, check out this awesome guide I stumbled on, it saved me HOURS: Bridge RS232 devices to your Ethernet network.

-I’ve personally spent way too many late nights with a serial sniffer in one hand, ethernet cable in the other, cursing at boxes that refuse to forward more than a handshake packet.
 Some people will tell you hardware always wins.
 I’m not so sure.
 In fact, my secret sauce lately has just been to skip the standalone converters and virtualize the whole process, especially if your ‘client’ side is a Windows PC.
-No shame in my game—hardware emulation is the future, my dude.

 Would love to hear if anyone’s managed to get hardware boxes working at gigabit speeds with handshaking on ancient medical gear.
 I’m pretty skeptical.
 But for everyone else frustrated out there: you’re not alone.
 If at first you don’t succeed, virtualize it.